 Revelation 21-22:5.
-The city that God has prepared for those who seek him.
-During Christ’s reign on earth its gates are open, and the nations learn to live by its light.
+The city that God has prepared for those who love him.
+Its gates are open, and the nations who have survived the wrath live by its light.

 and the heavens were the work of your hands.